 I’m up.
 I suddenly feel like Charlie when he discovers the golden ticket wrapped around a bar of Wonka’s chocolate, except my Willy Wonka is an Asian man with a six-inch beard, a bogey-green polo top, and small square glasses which give him the air of a businessman.
 I order one portion of halwa-puri and channa, enough to feed two.
 All for a bargain buy of £5.00.

-Here, there’s no Michelin star presentation, no pretense, no pomp in the food.
+Here, there’s no Michelin star presentation, no pretense in the food.
 The devil is not in the detail, it’s in the time taken to knead and set the dough for the puri, the time taken to boil and drain fresh chickpeas for the channa curry and for the semolina of the halwa to soak in the yellow of melting butter, all prepared from 5am in the morning.

 The puri, a vehicle for the channa and halwa, is round but not flat unlike normal roti.
 It starts off thin in the centre, thickening slightly on the edges in slight bulges because it has been hand stretched.
 I eagerly tear a piece off.
 It doesn’t look like it’s dripping with oil, but just the slightest touch of the puri, and my hands are shimmering like a belly-dancer.